|Coat of arms||

-Daemon II Blackfyre, who had dragon dreams, defeated Ser Franklyn Frey and Ser Galtry the Green in the Whitewalls Tourney, which was where the Second Blackfyre Rebellion began in 211 AC.
-However, the rebellion was snuffed out quickly by Bloodraven before it could spread beyond Whitewalls and several key Blackfyre supporters were killed.
+Daemon II Blackfyre, who had dragon dreams, defeated Ser Franklyn Frey and Ser Galtry the Green in the wedding tourney at Whitewalls, which was where the Second Blackfyre Rebellion began in 211 AC.
+However, the rebellion was snuffed out quickly by Bloodraven before it could spread beyond Whitewalls, and several key Blackfyre supporters were killed.
 The remaining sons and their descendants attacked the Seven Kingdoms three more times.

 Third Blackfyre Rebellion

 Great Council of 233 AC

 After the death of King Maekar I Targaryen in 233 AC, there was no definitive heir to ascend the throne, so the Hand of the King, Lord Bloodraven, called a Great Council.
 Aenys Blackfyre, writing from exile, put forth his claim to the Iron Throne.
-Lord Brynden offered him safe conduct to King's Landing so Aenys could present his claim in person, and as soon as Aenys entered King's Landing he was seized by the gold cloaks and dragged to the Red Keep where he was executed.
-His head was presented to the lords of the Great Council, as a warning to any who might still have Blackfyre sympathies.
+Lord Brynden offered him safe conduct to King's Landing so Aenys could present his claim in person.
+As soon as Aenys entered King's Landing, however, he was seized by the gold cloaks and dragged to the Red Keep where he was executed.
+His head was presented to the lords of the Great Council as a warning to any who might still have Blackfyre sympathies.